Saint Anne's Hill Historic District: Parks

 Bomberger Park is a notable feature of St. Anne's Hill.
 During the Great Dayton Flood of 1913, boats were docked in Bomberger Park with evacuees.
 In the 1930s, the park featured a notable wading pool with a colonnade, though none of these structures now exist.
-The park now contains tennis and basketball courts, a baseball diamond, soccer field and playground.
+The park now contains tennis and basketball courts, a baseball diamond, a soccer field, and a playground.
 In 2012, the City of Dayton sold the adjacent Bomberger Center (constructed in 1956) to the Ahiska Turkish American Community Center of Dayton.

-There are also several other parks inside the district including Fred's Park, Alice's Park, Terry Street Park, and Victorian Park.
+There are also several other parks inside the district, including Fred's Park, Alice's Park, Terry Street Park, and Victorian Park.

 Businesses

-Since 2013, St. Anne's Hill has seen increasing numbers of small businesses opening on 5th Street.
-Fifth Street Brewpub, a co-op pub, opened in 2013, and is credited with establishing the area as a viable business destination.
+Since 2013, St. Anne's Hill has seen an increasing number of small businesses opening on 5th Street.
+Fifth Street Brewpub, a co-op pub, opened in 2013 and is credited with establishing the area as a viable business destination.
 Gem City Catfé, a cat café with coffee, wine, and adoptable cats, opened in January 2018.
-It was followed by the antique store Harry's Collection in March 2018, and the bakery and café St. Anne's the Tart in 2019.
+More than a decade later, the East Fifth Street and East Third Street corridors that run through and border the neighborhood are now filled with dozens of new food, dining, shopping, and event spaces.